 Since requests for additional information or documentation related to SIMA, Health Canada, and Environment and Climate Change can lead to costly duty and tax adjustments, interest, or penalties this article deals with requests specific to these three areas of concern for importers.

 Issues with non-compliance

-Each year adjustments resulting from SIMA duties incorrectly declared or accounted for may result in hundreds of thousands of dollars in SIMA duties plus interest owing.
+Each year, adjustments resulting from incorrectly declared or unaccounted duties for may result in hundreds of thousands of dollars in SIMA duties, plus interest owing.

 Since these amounts may not have been factored into selling prices or projected company costs these adjustments could result in unrecoverable losses for Canadian importers.

 The best way to avoid costly adjustments, interest, fines, and penalties is of course to ensure compliance with all import laws and regulations of all government departments, international conventions and to check for additional costs such as excise duties, taxes or subjectivity to SIMA.